JovianHQ/jovian-py/README.md

 - Check out and reproduce tracked experiments on any machine with a single command

 For feedback, suggestions and feature requests, drop us a line at hello@jvn.io or create a ticket in the [issues tab](https://github.com/jvn-io/jovian-py/issues) .

+## Development and Testing
+To run the tests, run the following command in the project directory
+`python -m unittest discover`     [`-v` for verbose]